UCSF-CBI/c4/docs/howto/storage-backup.md

 ### $HOME

 Your $HOME directory is backed up to tape nightly and we have a weekly rsync job for self-service restores.
 Instructions for self-service restores may be found [here]({{ '/how-to/file-restores.html' | relative_url }}).
+Please remember that it is the user's responsibility to make sure important data is backed up elsewhere.
+We do our best to back up your cluster $HOME but we have neither the budget nor the personnel to run a full-blown backup & recovery infrastructure.
+Media (tape) failures and site failures can and do happen.

 ### Lab Storage